mercadopago/devsite-docs/guides/split-payment/integrate-marketplace.en.md

 >
 > Important
 >
-> In case of a refund, the amount due to the final customer will be divided and subtracted from the seller's account and the Marketplace's account, being **proportional** to the parties involved.
-Additionally, in 1:1 models, the Marketplace cannot issue a full refund if the seller does not have funds in their account.
-In this case, the Marketplace's account must refund the equivalent of its share and decide whether to return the remaining amount, which is the seller's responsibility, by other means.
+> In case of a refund, the amount due to the final customer will be divided and subtracted from the seller's account and the Marketplace's account, in a **proportional** way to the parties involved.
+Additionally, in 1:1 models, the Marketplace cannot issue a full refund if the seller does not have sufficient funds in their account.
+In this case, the Marketplace's account must refund the equivalent of its share and decide whether to return the remaining amount, which is the seller's responsibility, by other means of payment.